gvwilson/sdxpy/src/vm/index.md

 -   the length of the array N in the next word
 -   N values immediately thereafter

-and reverses the array in place.
+and that reverses the array in place.
 {: .continue}

 ### Increment and Decrement {: .exercise}